tappyy/qwertyuiop/README.md

 - Permutations in short form *Eg. 69^6*

 ## Requirements
-[Pandas](https://pandas.pydata.org/) - Used to create a dataframe of results and output to .csv
+[Seaborn](http://seaborn.pydata.org/index.html) - Used for data visualisation

-Install Pandas with the following commands:
+Install Seaborn and its dependencies with the following command:

 ```
-pip install pandas
+pip install seaborn
 ```

 ## Usage
 Recommended usage is as follows: